TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 From the [kernel documentation](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=34e431b0ae398fc54ea69ff85ec700722c9da773), the definition are:

-- “Cached includes memory that is not freeable as page cache, for example shared memory segments, tmpfs, and ramfs, and it does not include reclaimable slab memory, which can take up a large fraction of system memory on mostly idle systems with lots of files.”
+- "Cached includes memory that is not freeable as page cache, for example shared memory segments, tmpfs, and ramfs, and it does not include reclaimable slab memory, which can take up a large fraction of system memory on mostly idle systems with lots of files."
 - Available = An _estimate_ of how much memory is available for starting new applications, without swapping.
 Calculated from MemFree, SReclaimable, the size of the file LRU lists, and the low watermarks in each zone.
 The estimate takes into account that the system needs some page cache to function well, and that not all reclaimable slab will be reclaimable, due to items being in use.
 The impact of those factors will vary from system to system.
 - Buffers: Relatively temporary storage for raw disk blocks shouldn't get tremendously large (20MB or so)